-What brings people to Sedona, Arizona in the Southwest of the United States are the majestic Red Rocks that surrounds this area.
-To the Native Americans the Red Rock is sacred and continues to draw people like a magnet from all over the world year round.
-Thanks to John Muir and President Roosevelt much of the land remains undeveloped so countless generations can enjoy the natural beauty of the Red Rocks.
-When I visit Sedona, I always return with red dirt on my wheels, but I also get something more and unexpected; something you cannot buy in a store.
+What brings people to Sedona, Arizona in the Southwest of the United States are the majestic red rocks that surrounds this area.
+To the Native Americans, the red rocks are sacred, and their allure continues to draw people like a magnet from all over the world year-round.
+Thanks to John Muir and President Roosevelt much of the land remains undeveloped, so countless generations can enjoy the natural beauty of these Arizona red rocks.
+Whenever I visit Sedona, I always return with red dirt on my wheels, but I also get something more and unexpected; something you cannot buy in a store.
 “In nature we receive far more than we seek” (John Muir), and I experience this every time I come to Sedona and her mystical red rocks.

-Over the years, Sedona has grown to be a very popular tourist spot, especially during the spring and fall months, and has expanded Upper Sedona to accommodate all the visitors.
+Over the years, Sedona has grown to be a very popular tourist spot, especially during the spring and fall months, and has expanded Upper Sedona and West Sedona to accommodate all the visitors.
 From the surface, Sedona looks to have an amusement-park-type, touristy feel, but there’s more to it.
-Focus what you are interested in, let your heart guide you.
-There’s a lot to do in Sedona, even if you just chill, eat-out and enjoy the views.
+Focus what you are interested in, and let your heart guide you.
+There’s a lot to take in while visiting Sedona, even if you just chill, eat-out and enjoy the views.
 Most locals are incredibly kind and friendly, so ask around if you’re looking for something, and they’ll likely point you in the right direction.

 - Driving Tip: If you are not familiar, practice driving round-abouts as there are few in Sedona, and you don’t want to be that obvious tourist who unnecessarily stops traffic and enrages locals.

 - Red Rock Magic Trolley: Transportation for tours or groups (1 wheelchair accessible trolley).